Ikarovec was formed as a spin-out from the biotechnology company Quethera, which was acquired by Astellas Pharmaceuticals in 2018.

 Katie has a Dual Honours Degree in Genetics and Microbiology, and a PhD in Yeast Molecular Genetics, both from the University of Sheffield.

-Investment Manager UK Invest-2-Science Seed Fund and Director
+Investment Director UK Innovation & Science Seed Fund

 Mr. Morgan has served as the Chief Financial Officer at Verona Pharma since September 2016.
 From May 2014 to November 2015, Mr. Morgan was the Chief Executive Officer of C4X Discovery plc, a biotechnology company.